eleyeth/Machine-learning-models/README.md

 major topics: classification, regression, and sentiment analysis

-#LR, RF have the same classificcation rate.
+#LR, RF have the same classification rate.
 Interesting to see if it is the same on larger datasets or more varied datasets